-10 Steps to Writing a Stand Out Resume in this Competitive Market!
+10 Steps to Writing a Stand Out Resume during COVID!

 On paper, people are going to look similar… So, find what you have that makes you different and you’ll stand out from the pack!

 A lot of candidates are in the job market right now, which can make things more competitive but these are the steps you can take to help you stand out.

 - Summarise your experience using a “Professional Summary” at the top of your resume – This is generally one paragraph that includes your goals, key skills and key achievements/career highlights.
 Ensure your professional summary discusses your goals beyond your current position.
 Most employers want to see candidates that have a career path in mind.
 Tip: Use this as a chance to show your personality.

 - Highlight soft skills – Attitude and mindset are things employers are looking for right now.
 COVID-19 turned everything on its head and as organisations adapt, they’re looking for people who can prove they have the ability to thrive on change, work autonomously, have resilience, are comfortable thinking outside the box or being creative and can handle uncertainty or the unknown.